Tax Liability on Rental Income in France: Residents & Non-Residents

 Will you pay tax on your UK, US, or other overseas rental income in France?

-What about if you become resident in France, but you still own and rent out your UK, US, or other overseas property?
-In this case, you will be liable to declare your rental income in France.
-However, most countries that have a double-tax treaty in place with France, including the UK and the United States, stipulate that rental income is taxable in the country where the property is located.
+If you become resident in France but still own and rent out a UK, US, or other overseas property, you will be liable to declare your rental income in France.
+However, most countries that have a double tax treaty in place with France, including the UK and the United States, stipulate that rental income is taxable in the country where the property is located.

 You will therefore be required to file a tax return both in the country where your property is located and in France.
-However, you will the receive a tax credit to offset against your French taxes.
-In the instance that the French tax rate is higher than the other country’s tax rate, you will be liable to pay the difference.
+However, you will receive a tax credit to offset against your French taxes.
+If the French tax rate is higher than the other country’s tax rate, you will be liable to pay the difference.

 Additional tax liabilities for foreign property owners in France

 There are also a few additional tax liabilities that you should be aware of.
-If you opt to sell your overseas property, you will be liable to pay capital gains tax in France, as well as in the UK, US, or country in which you own the property.
-As most countries have a double-tax treaty in place with France, you won’t be required to pay CGT twice; however, you will typically pay the higher of the two taxes.
+If you opt to sell your overseas property, you may be liable to pay capital gains tax in France as well as in the country in which you own the property.
+As most countries have a double tax treaty in place with France, you won’t be required to pay capital gains tax twice; however, you will typically pay the higher of the two rates.
 Read our guide to Capital Gains Tax in France.

 For those with global property assets totalling over €1.3 million, you will also become liable for French Wealth Tax or Impôt sur la Fortune Immobilière (IFI).
 Read our guide to French Wealth Tax.

-Finally, it’s important to consider the inheritance tax laws of both countries—this can be a complex area of international law, so it’s highly recommended to seek advice on your situation before moving to France.
-Read our guide to Inheritance Tax in France.
+Finally, it’s important to consider the inheritance tax laws of both countries.
+This can be a complex area of international law, so it’s highly recommended to seek advice on your situation before moving to France.

 Taxes on French rental income for non-residents

 If you are not resident in France but rent out your French property, your rental income will be taxed at source in France.
-You will be subject to a flat-rate of income tax and social charges on all of your rental income.
-These rates apply to the net rental income, so you may deduct eligible costs or opt for the standard allowance, before your tax is calculated.
+You will be subject to income tax and prélèvements sociaux on your rental income.

-The second option is to apply the French scale rates of income tax to your worldwide income in order to establish the effective tax rate on the French letting income.
-In that case, the tax liability is calculated on your global income as if youwere a French tax residents, but then the proportion of the tax liability related to the income that is not subject to French taxation is discounted.
+The second option is to apply the French progressive tax scale to your worldwide income in order to establish your effective tax rate on the French rental income.
+The tax liability is calculated on your global income as if you were a French tax resident, but only the proportion attributable to your French-source income is actually charged.
+If this produces a rate lower than 20%, you may request that it be applied instead.

-Note that you will likely still need to declare your French rental income on your tax declaration in your country of residence.
+Note that you will likely still need to declare your French rental income on your tax return in your country of residence.
 In most instances, you will receive a tax credit equal to the taxes already paid in France.
-In the event that the tax liabilities in your country of residence are higher than those in France, you may still be liable to pay the difference.
+If the tax liabilities in your country of residence are higher than those in France, you may still be liable to pay the difference.

 Social charges on rental income for non-residents

-Your rental income in France will also be subject to social charges.
-French social charges on rental income are the same for residents and non-residents — 17.2% as detailed above.
+Your rental income in France will also be subject to prélèvements sociaux.
+The rates are the same as for residents (see above).

 Taxes on French rental income for UK Residents

-The following specifically relates to owners of French rental property resident in the UK.
+The following specifically relates to owners of French rental property who are resident in the UK.

 Each country will apply its own rules in calculating the taxable income, and each country has a different tax year (the UK tax year runs from 6th April to the following 5th April, and the French tax year is a calendar year).

-In the UK, the taxable income is calculated by deducting actual expenses wholly and exclusively incurred for the purposes of the letting and include: agent fees and commissions, repairs, insurance etc., interest on any loan used to acquire the property (if you extend a UK mortgage over your main home, only the element related to the purchase of the French property will be permitted).
-A ‘wear and tear’ allowance is available if the property is furnished, which is 10% of the gross income subject to certain deductions (e.g. utility bills paid by you that the tenant would normally pay for themselves).
-From April 2016, the wear and tear allowance will be removed, and only expenses incurred will be deductibles.
+In the UK, the taxable income is calculated by deducting actual expenses wholly and exclusively incurred for the purposes of the letting, including: agent fees and commissions, repairs, insurance, and interest on any loan used to acquire the property (if you extend a UK mortgage over your main home, only the element related to the purchase of the French property will be permitted).
+Note that the old “wear and tear” allowance for furnished properties was replaced in April 2016 by a system where only the actual cost of replacing furnishings is deductible.

-Therefore, if you are UK resident, it is essential to keep full records, because whilst there may be simplified deduction schemes in France, there are none in the UK.
-You need to make a note of the dates as well, because you will need to convert the Euro amounts into Sterling for UK tax purposes at the individual dates in question.
+If you are UK resident, it is therefore essential to keep full records, because whilst there are simplified deduction schemes in France, there are none in the UK.
+You need to make a note of the dates as well, because you will need to convert euro amounts into sterling for UK tax purposes at the exchange rates applicable on the individual dates in question.

 Paying Your Taxes in France